TrackAddix Grand Prix Race Series

-A) The races are held after the normal track day concludes at 5:00 p.m. on the Saturday dates as part of our weekend track days at both RPM and MPH.
+A) The races are held after the normal track day concludes at 5:00 p.m. on the Saturday dates as part of our weekend track days at MPH.
 Lightweight GP at 5:00 p.m., Superbike GP at 5:30 p.m.

 Q) What can I win?

 A) This race series is just for fun, it's not sanctioned by any national racing organization and there is not a purse or contingency money to be paid.
-However, if you beat your buddies we want you to be PROUD so we will be providing medals or trophies and some other prizes as well!
+However, if you beat your buddies we want you to be PROUD so we will be providing extremely cheap medals or trophies to all podium finishers!

 Q) If I pre-register for a race and my bike breaks before the race, will I get a refund?
 What if I just decide I don't want to race, too tired, etc.?

 A) No, sorry, it's the same as track day registrations, if your bike breaks that's on you.
 Same if you decide not to race for some reason, we thank you for your contribution to the race fund to help cover the cost of running the races, no refunds are issued.

 A) The standard race distance is 8 lap races for both classes.
 However, based upon events on the ground we may end up modifying that if necessary.
 We are required to have our race events concluded by 6:00 p.m. so that's the limitation.

 Q) Can I sign up for the races at the track or do I have to pre-register?